 Two-in-one meals involves cooking a double batch of whatever you’re having for dinner that night.
 It could be lasagna, soup, or various pasta dishes.
 That way, you’re using the same amount of time to make two dinners instead of one.
 This is an excellent time saving hack for busy families.

-If you need to, reduce your animal numbers, and don’t feel shame about it.
+Hack #6: If you need to, reduce your animal numbers.

 Sometimes homesteaders have a tendency to take on too much.
 Shiny object syndrome, squirrel syndrome, or whatever you may call it, can take over your life.
 Before you know it, you have more things going on than you can handle.

 I’ve done this personally a few times.
 Like when I found chicks for $.25 each!
 Or when The Hubs had the bright idea to put in a HUGE garden, when the last one didn’t get weeded often enough.

 Start small, plan out your goals for the year, and make sure you don’t go overboard.
 If you find you are in over your head, don’t feel shame in reducing some of your numbers.
 You might even be able to make a bit of a profit!

 Hack #7: Let your animals mow your yard.

 Okay, I gotta chuckle at this one.
 But if you have cows, sheep, or goats, you can “hire” them to mow your yard.
 If worked properly, it will cut down on the time you have to spend mowing the yard, and help your soil as well!